jacalata/embedding-api-v3-samples/getting-started.md

     These are the options you can use to define the data that is returned:
-    (is this missing some that also existed in v2?)
+    (todo: is this missing some that also existed in v2?)
 |Option	|Accepts	|Description	|
 |---	|---	|---	|
 |columnsToIncludeById	|int[] (columnID)	|Allows you to specify the list of columnIDs to return	|